 The back wall mounts a smoke/CO detector, 110 volt power switch, inside 12 volt strip-light switch, 12 volt porch light switch, a mount for the bear rifle, and it will also be where the hard-sided first aid kit lives, once it’s delivered.
 There’s also a standard fire extinguisher mounted in a recess under the driver’s side bench, across from the stowed scissoring aluminum stairs which are seldom used.

 When considering off-road travel, it’s a good idea to see what the pros use.
-Up here the ranchers, loggers and U.S. Forest Service all use solid front axle, four-wheel drive, one- or three quarter-ton trucks with standard wheel and tire sizes, upgraded most often to “severe duty” rated tires to handle ice and snow.
-For towing, the pros use diesels – for moderate bed loads, they mostly drive gassers.
+Up here the ranchers, loggers and U.S. Forest Service all use solid front axle, FWD, one- or 3/4-ton trucks with standard wheel and tire sizes, upgraded most often to “severe duty” rated tires to handle ice and snow.
+For towing, the pros use diesels—for moderate bed loads, they mostly drive gassers.
 The ’16 RAM 3500 four-wheel drive regular cab long bed has a 6.4L gasoline Hemi V8, which is more than enough engine for the Cowboy alone, though at some point I’m sure I’ll be asked to pull a horse trailer.
-The effect of the camper on gas mileage is a reduction of about one mpg up to 70 mph.
+The effect of the camper on gas mileage is a reduction of about 1 mpg up to 70 mph.
 In town, there doesn’t seem to be any change.
 Above 80 mph, mileage drops precipitously.
 The truck with permanent camper is my daily driver.

 Conclusions and Recommendations